 You will often encounter situations where you need to compare two means, and the t.test() function provides an easy way to do this.
 It will allow you to generate a confidence interval on the difference of means or evaluate a null hypothesis through a p-value.

 Here is a simulation of two data sets, followed by a call to t.test() on those data.
-Again, you would use your own data, and we are using simulated data so that you can see the actual population means (12.2 and 13.4 here).
+Again, we are using simulated data so that we can see the actual population means (12.2 and 13.4).

 x1 <- rnorm(n=13, mean=12.2, sd=1.8) x2 <- rnorm(n=27, mean=13.4, sd=2.1) t.test(x1, x2)